rfeinman/pytorch-lasso/README.md

 # PyTorch Lasso

+A PyTorch library for L1-regularized least squares problems.
+This library is a work in progress; contributions are welcome (and appreciated)!

 Author: Reuben Feinman (New York University)

-This repository is a work in progress; contributions are welcome (and appreciated)!

 __At a glance:__